Meet Kelli Worley, MS, RDN, CSOWM, LD, owner of Nutrition Solutions

 Why do I love what I do?

-I love helping people achieve their weight loss goals and become free from dieting and emotional eating.
+I love helping people achieve their health goals and become free from dieting and emotional eating.
 As they do this, I see their health, confidence, and overall lives improve.
 I am passionate about what I do because I know many people struggle with their weight and experience great physical and emotional pain.
 I know they can succeed by re-learning how to eat for their bodies and using the right tools.
 Ultimately, I want everyone to worry about food less…to free up their money, energy, and mind so they can focus on things that really matter!
 Doing that will enable them to live their lives to the fullest, be at peace with themselves, and be the person that God intends them to be.

 Why did I choose this career?

 While growing up I was in ballet and ran cross country and track.
 Early on I learned the connection between what I ate and how I performed.
 When I was a freshman in high school I took a career test.
 It was then that I first heard of dietetics.
 I wrote a letter to the Academy of Nutrition and Dietetics (that was pre-email and internet) to find out how to become a dietitian.
 The rest is history!
 I knew I had found my future career.
 I started out working in hospitals, writing menus, and consulting for long-term care facilities, but wellness and weight management have always been my passion.
 Nutrition Solutions melds my love of nutrition with my desire for a flexible and family-friendly career.
 I started Nutrition Solutions in 2004, by visiting clients in their homes or businesses.
-Today I meet my clients in the CHRISTUS Health & Wellness Center and have expanded to grocery store tours, classes, and speeches.
+Today I meet my clients in my office and have expanded to grocery store tours, classes, and speeches.

 Who are my *Star Clients*?

 I work best with adults who are “stuck” in their weight loss efforts.
-Their strongest desires are to lose weight, be healthy, live long lives free of diseases, have more energy, and most importantly be free from compulsive eating.
+Their strongest desires are to be healthy, live long lives free of diseases, have more energy, and most importantly be free from compulsive eating.
 They are parents and spouses whose first priority is their families.
 By now they realize that diets don’t work in the long run and they are tired of working hard without seeing the results they desire.
 They are looking for long-term, permanent results, yet they don’t know where to turn.
 People who have tried it all and are ready to make behavior changes, are my most successful clients.
 If you agree with the following statements, then you may be my next *Star Client*:

 - I realize that weight loss takes time and I am ready to be patient with the process.
 It took me years to put this weight on and I accept it won’t come off in a just a few months.